kizniche/Mycodo/mycodo-api.rst

 **output_state**\ (*output_id*)

 Gets the state of an Output.
-Returns "on" or "off".
+Returns "on" or "off" or duty cycle value.

 Parameters: